Nonasymptotic bounds on the estimation error of MCMC algorithms: Applicability in Bayesian inference and examples

-In settings where existence of drift conditions can be established, but explicit constants can not be computed (c.f. e.g. \cite{fort2003geometric, papaspiliopoulos2008stability}), our results do not apply and one must validate MCMC by asymptotic arguments.
+In settings where existence of drift conditions can be established, but explicit constants can not be computed (cf., e.g., \cite {fort2003geometric,papaspiliopoulos2008stability}), our results do not apply and one must validate MCMC by asymptotic arguments.
 This is not surprising since qualitative existence results are not well suited for deriving quantitative finite sample conclusions.

-\subsection{A Simplified Hierarchical Model}
+\subsection{A simplified hierarchical model}

 The simulation experiments described below are designed to compare the bounds proved in this paper with actual errors of MCMC estimation.
-We use a simple example similar as \cite[Example 2]{jones2001honest}.
-Assume that $y=(y_{1},\ldots,y_{t})$ is an i.i.d.\ sample from the normal distribution $\nor(\mu,\kappa^{-1})$, where $\kappa$ denotes the reciprocal of the variance.
-Thus we have
+We use a simple example similar as \cite{jones2001honest}, Example~2.
+Assume that $y=(y_{1},\ldots,y_{t})$ is an i.i.d. sample from the normal distribution $\mathrm{N}(\mu,\kappa^{-1})$, where $\kappa$ denotes the reciprocal of the variance.
+Thus, we have

 The pair $(\mu,\kappa)$ plays the role of an unknown parameter.
-To make things simple, let us use the Jeffrey's non-informative (improper) prior $p(\mu,\kappa)=p(\mu)p(\kappa)\propto \kappa^{-1}$ (in \cite{jones2001honest} a different prior is considered).
+To make things simple, let us use the Jeffrey's noninformative (improper) prior $p(\mu,\kappa)=p(\mu)p(\kappa)\propto\kappa^{-1}$ (in \cite {jones2001honest} a different prior is considered).
 The posterior density is

 where